mpmatthe/evomap/README.md

-# evomap - A Python Toolbox for Mapping Evolving Relationship Data
+# evomap - A Toolbox for Dynamic Mapping in Python

 `evomap` offers a comprehensive toolbox to create, explore and analyze spatial representations ('maps') from relationship data.
 Common applications include Marketing (market structure analysis), Network Analysis (e.g., social, economic, or biological networks), Political Science, or High-Dimensional Data Analysis in general.